LCS2-IIITD/ACL-FFLM/README.md

 ## Running the code

-### TL;DR
+#### TL;DR
-You can skip the pre-processing and the Create Splits part by directly downloading some custome defined datasets from <a href = "https://drive.google.com/drive/folders/1r9129JJ3QTtF0r-aQ6fSXtSzbEb8RGHo?usp=sharing">here</a>.
+You can skip the pre-processing and the Create Splits if you want to run the code on some custom datasets available in the dataset/splits folder.

-#### Pre-process the dataset
+### Pre-process the dataset

 <p align = "justify">
   First, we pre-process the complete dataset using the data present in the folder cd splits